girder/large_image/README.rst

   - ``large-image-source-tifffile``: A tile source using the tifffile library that can handle a wide variety of tiff-like files.

   - ``large-image-source-vips``: A tile source for reading any files handled by libvips.
-This also can be used for writing tiled images from numpy arrays.
+This also can be used for writing tiled images from numpy arrays (up to 4 dimensions).

   - ``large-image-source-zarr``: A tile source using the zarr library that can handle OME-Zarr (OME-NGFF) files as well as some other zarr files.
+This can also be used for writing N-dimensional tiled images from numpy arrays.
+Written images can be saved as any supported format.

   - ``large-image-source-test``: A tile source that generates test tiles, including a simple fractal pattern.
 Useful for testing extreme zoom levels.

   - ``large-image-source-dummy``: A tile source that does nothing.

   Most tile sources can be used with girder-large-image.
-You can specific an extras_require of ``girder`` to include ``girder-large-image`` with the source.
+You can specify an extras_require of ``girder`` to include ``girder-large-image`` with the source.

 - As a Girder plugin:

   - ``girder-large-image``: Large Image as a Girder_ 3.x plugin.
-    You can specify extras_require of ``tasks`` to install a Girder Worker task that can convert otherwise unreadable images to pyramidal tiff files.
+    You can install ``large_image[tasks]`` to install a Girder Worker task that can convert otherwise unreadable images to pyramidal tiff files.

   - ``girder-large-image-annotation``: Annotations for large images as a Girder_ 3.x plugin.